-Outdoor air conditioners work most efficiently when cleaned on a regular basis, but some cleaners can actually damage the unit, especially when used to clean the inside of the cabinet, or the evaporator and condenser coils.
-Products that create chemical reactions between the cleaner and the metal, and naturally corrosive cleaners, harm the surface of the metal and cause the eventual deterioration of parts over extended use.
+Outdoor air conditioning units work most efficiently when cleaned on a regular basis, but some cleaners can actually damage the unit, especially when used to clean the inside of the cabinet or the evaporator and condenser coils.
+Products that create chemical reactions between the cleaner and the metal and naturally corrosive cleaners harm the surface of the metal and cause the eventual deterioration of parts over extended use.
 Knowing which cleaners to use and which to avoid helps you clean your exterior HVAC system components properly without causing costly damage.

 Bleach, a liquid or solid chemical compound, removes color through oxidation.
 The chemical composition of bleach varies.
 Some common bleaches include chlorine bleach, made of chlorine, oxygen and sodium, and oxygen bleach, made of hydrogen peroxide.
 At minimum, bleach will discolor your air conditioner if applied to any part of it.
 At worst, strong concentrations of bleach will break down and damage coils if used frequently or allowed to sit for extended periods of time.